 Bucket hats are made with soft, heavy-duty cotton material and are designed to be portable, which is why they’re so popular with active men who spend time outdoors.
 But you don’t have to be a fisherman to wear a bucket hat; they’re also great for surfers, sailors, kayaking, etc.

-Bucket hats for men usually have a brim that measures 2-3 inches wide, perfect for casual protection from the sun.
+Bucket hats for men usually have a 2-3 inches wide brim, perfect for casual sun protection.
 They also often have small holes, called eyelets, that provide extra ventilation.
 Stuff a bucket hat in your back pocket, or keep one in your car’s glove compartment for unexpected occasions when you need a hat.

 7. Baseball Cap